The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 - The faster a layer moves, the faster the player will fell like they're going
 - In Godot, we control the speed of Parallax throhg scale

+### 13.7 Signals and Groups
+- A signal is a predetermined message from a known sender to a know recipient
+- A group is a broadcast to anyone who might be listening for it.
+Every node can be assigned as many groups as you want to create, e.g. a “enemy” group.
+You can then iterate these groups or even call methods and set properties on all the group’s members at once

 ## 14. Good Practices
 - The code should be easy to read by a human
 - One script should be in charge of one thing